clarkphp/presos/php-compat-toolkit/README.md

        chmod u+x find-php-extensions.sh && ./find-php-extensions.sh

-1. Read the output file for a candidate list of file extensions the _appear_ to contain PHP.
+1. Read the output file for a candidate list of file extensions that _appear_ to contain PHP.
    Make your best judgment with this list.
 1. Check `CodeSniffer.conf`.
 The initial value should work for you.
    - `installed_paths` is the absolute path to where the PHPCompatibility standard resides on disk.